 You could also have your vlog hosted on Facebook, Instagram, and Vimeo.
 They all have long-form content options.
 And, Facebook and Instagram already host millions of people.
 So, it’s a great way to find followers fast!
 You’ll be on these platforms anyway, to deploy your marketing strategy.

-But, in the end, WordPress is best for blogs and YouTube is best for vlogs!
+But, in the end, WordPress (and Tumblr) is best for blogs, while YouTube is best for vlogs!

 The way people engage with blogs and vlogs is totally different.
 For blogs, people tend to skim to find the information they need.
 They don’t sit and read the entire post, because normally they’ve got an objective.
 They want to learn or understand something and then jump into action.
 No time to waste!